FreedomIntelligence/AceGPT/README.md

 #📚Data
 ## Benchmark Datsets
-* We released benchmark datasets in [benchmark questions](https://github.com/FreedomIntelligence/AceGPT/tree/main/eval) .
+* We released benchmark datasets in [eval](https://github.com/FreedomIntelligence/AceGPT/tree/main/eval) .

 * About ALUE, you can check [ALUE](https://www.alue.org/tasks) to get questions.

-* We have also released our results on benchmark datasets, you can check  [results](https://github.com/FreedomIntelligence/AceGPT/tree/main/eval_results) if needed.
+* We have also released our results on benchmark datasets, you can check  [eval_results](https://github.com/FreedomIntelligence/AceGPT/tree/main/eval_results) if needed.

 # 🚀 Training
 ```